← Back to Guides

 3

-Then salt - restores sodium concentration, stabilizes blood volume.
-This is the "lock it in" phase.
+Restores sodium concentration, stabilizes blood volume.
+This is the lock-it-in phase.
 Timing matters: too early and you trap fluid in tissues.
 At the right moment, it stabilizes everything.

-The sequence logic: Plain water → mobilize.
-Salt → stabilize.
+Plain water mobilizes.
+Salt stabilizes.
 Skip the first step and salt can trap fluid.
 Skip the second step and you drift toward underfill.
 The order matters because you're managing distribution, not just volume.

 The shift: from volume to distribution